TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/LocalizedContent/Flexform-ContainterElements/Index.rst

   structure (order and nesting) of content elements on a page should be the same for all languages.
 Consequently, all container elements should have data structures where localization mode is "Disabled".
-All content carrying elements (such as "Text w/Image") is placed as default language elements which can have overlaid localizations (requiring "config.sys\_language\_overlay" to be set).
+All content carrying elements (such as "Text & Images") is placed as default language elements which can have overlaid localizations (requiring "config.sys\_language\_overlay" to be set).
 Elements unique to a language can be placed separately if needed and in the rare case